ervandew/eclim/src/doc/content/vim/java/javadoc.rst

 **:JavaSearch**.

-The results will be displayed in a window and you can simply hit <enter> on an entry to open it using the browser you configured via :ref:`g:EclimBrowser <g:eclimbrowser>`.
+The results will be displayed in a window and you can simply hit <enter> on an entry to open it using the browser you configured via :ref:`g:EclimBrowser`.

 The locations of the javadocs are determined via your Eclipse project's .classpath file.
 For each library entry you can define a javadoc attribute that